OmarAtyqy/KudaNN/README.md

 ## Prerequisits:
 <ul>
 <li>A CUDA capable GPU</li>
-<li>The CUDA programming suite (learn more about setting up a CUDA development environment [here](https://docs.nvidia.com/cuda/cuda-installation-guide-microsoft-windows/))</li>
+<li>The CUDA programming suite (learn more about setting up a CUDA development environment <a href="https://docs.nvidia.com/cuda/cuda-installation-guide-microsoft-windows/">here</a>)</li>
 </ul>

 ## How to use